eichryso/Modern-Game-AI-Algorithms-PCG-in-Minecraft/README.md

 - GGDMC HTTP interface mod (v1.8.1)
 - GDPC Python package

-In principal our algorithm is able to adapt to the possibilities of the RNGesus.
+In principal our algorithm is able to adapt to the possibilities of the RNGesus of the Minecraft world.
 Therefore, we can create a random Minecraft world with the fabric mode installed.
 In the Minecraft chat (press t) run the following command:

 ```bash
 /buildarea set ~ ~ ~ ~100 ~ ~100